hugomg/hexiom/readme.md

     3) (NOT y)  OR (NOT z)
     4) x

-We can produce the assignment {X=1, Y=1, Z=0} that satisfies all 4 predicates.
+We can produce the assignment {X=1, Y=1, Z=0} that satisfies all 4 clauses.

-However if where to add the 5-th predicate
+However if where to add the 5-th clause

     5) (NOT x) OR z